ExPaNDS-eu/ExPaNDS-experimental-techniques-ontology/README.md

-# WP3-ontology
+# ExPaNDS-experimental-techniques-ontology
-EU Photon and Neutron Ontologies (task 3.2)
+EU Photon and Neutron Experimental technique Ontology.
+This ontology is part of WP3 (Data Catalogue) ExPaNDS project.